-- 11. At present, with a view to reducing the noise impact on the community, the Civil Aviation Department has, based on the guidelines under the balanced approach of the International Civil Aviation Organization (ICAO), implemented the following noise mitigation measures: - (i) Between midnight 12:00 am and 7:00 am, subject to aircraft operational and safety conditions, arriving aircrafts are required to land from the southwest direction over the sea.
+11. At present, with a view to reducing the noise impact on the community, the Civil Aviation Department has, based on the guidelines under the balanced approach of the International Civil Aviation Organization (ICAO), implemented the following noise mitigation measures:

+- Between midnight 12:00 am and 7:00 am, subject to aircraft operational and safety conditions, arriving aircrafts are required to land from the southwest direction over the sea.
 This measure aims to reduce the number of aircraft overflying populated areas; - (ii) Between 11:00 pm and 7:00 am, aircrafts landing from the northeast will, subject to acceptable operational conditions, adopt the Continuous Descent Approach (CDA).
 Aircrafts on CDA will descend from a higher altitude and normally on a lower power/lower drag configuration, thereby reducing the noise impact on residents residing underneath the flight track; - (iii) Between 11:00 pm and 7:00 am, aircrafts departing to the northeast of the airport are required to use the southbound route via the West Lamma Channel, subject to acceptable operational and safety consideration.
-This measure aims to reduce the number of aircrafts overflying populated areas; - (iv) To reduce noise impact on areas located in the vicinity of the airport, aircrafts departing to the northeast of the airport have to adopt the noise abatement take-off procedures as
+This measure aims to reduce the number of aircrafts overflying populated areas; - (iv) To reduce noise impact on areas located in the vicinity of the airport, aircrafts departing to the northeast of the airport have to adopt the noise abatement take-off procedures as prescribed by ICAO.
+These procedures require aircraft to reduce their power upon reaching an altitude of 800 feet or above so as to reduce aircraft noise;

 - (v) Since February 2012, a new set of noise mitigating departure procedure which is based on the use of satellite navigation technology and the aircraft navigation equipment in new model aircrafts has been added.
 Aircrafts which adopt this procedure when departing to the northeast will be able to adhere closer to the designated track during their south turn to West Lamma Channel, thereby confining the aircraft noise footprint and reducing the overall aircraft noise effect on residential areas in the vicinity of the flight track; and - (vi) All noisy aircrafts which do not comply with the noise standard in Chapter 3 of Annex 16 Volume 1, Part II to the Convention on International Civil Aviation are not allowed to land or take off in Hong Kong.
 CAD has urged airlines to introduce new aircrafts to replace old models of Chapter 3 aircrafts and deploy quieter aircrafts for night operations.
-Airlines have taken appropriate follow-up action by progressively replacing their fleet with newer and quieter aircrafts. - 12.
-With the addition of one runway under the 3RS, CAD and AA will study options for aircraft noise mitigations.
+Airlines have taken appropriate follow-up action by progressively replacing their fleet with newer and quieter aircrafts.

+12. With the addition of one runway under the 3RS, CAD and AA will study options for aircraft noise mitigations.
 For example, AA, in its "Hong Kong International Airport Master Plan 2030", indicated that the future south runway will be put on standby mode at night.
-On the other hand, the airline industry will progressively employ "Chapter 4" aircrafts in the coming 20 years, which comply with more stringent noise standards.
+On the other hand, the airline industry will progressively employ "Chapter 4" aircrafts1 in the coming 20 years, which comply with more stringent noise standards.
 This will help further reduce aircraft noise.